Strocs/datosfondosdecultura/README.md

 ### API
 - [x] Validate data from DB with schemas
 - [ ] Cache responses with Vercel KV
+- [ ] Work with local db and avoid cache data in development
 ---

 ### APP